 - Are the surviving spouse of a service member who died in the line of duty

-Providing a COE proves that you meet the requirements and are eligible to receive a VA loan.
+Providing a COE (also referred to as Form 26-1880) proves that you meet these requirements and are eligible to receive a VA loan.

 Why Is Having A Certificate Of Eligibility Important?